Sarah Elliott (charity manager)

+Sarah Elizabeth Elliott (born February 1982) is the Chief Executive of the charity Shelter, based in London, England.
+She took office in September 2025.

-Sarah Elizabeth Vibert (born February 1982) is the chief executive of the National Council for Voluntary Organisations (NCVO), based in London, England.
-She was appointed to the post in March 2022, having held it on an interim basis since January 2021.
-She has been a member of NCVO's staff since 2020 and was previously CEO of the Neurological Alliance.
+Elliott was previously, until 2025, the chief executive of the National Council for Voluntary Organisations (NCVO).
+She was appointed to that post in March 2022, having held it on an interim basis since January 2021.
+She became a member of NCVO's staff in 2020 and was previously CEO of the Neurological Alliance.

 She is a trustee of The Trussell Trust.